-Change of Major: Students who wish to change their major must obtain a Change of Major form from the Registrar's or Academic Services Office.
-The Change of Major form must be signed by the student, faculty advisors, division chairs and the Provost.
+Change of Major: Students who wish to change their major must obtain a Change of Major form from the Access and Enrollment Services Office on either campus.
+The Change of Major form must be signed by the student, faculty advisors, division deans and the Provost.